- Children Diagnosed With Cancer: Financial and Insurance Issues

 Has answers to tax questions, tax forms, and referrals to free tax help for those who qualify

 American Childhood Cancer Organization (ACCO)

-Offers information for children and teens with cancer, their siblings, and adults dealing with children with cancer; also offers books and a special kit for children newly diagnosed with cancer, as well as some local support groups
+Offers information and support for children and teens with cancer, their siblings, and adults dealing with children with cancer; also offers insurance and legal advice, as well as some local support groups

 Toll-free number: 1-800-458-6223

 Provides up-to-date information about childhood cancer from the world’s top pediatric cancer experts.
 Has online information for patients and families, and a section for friends and the community to help them ease the burden of cancer and show support

 Services include an online support network for parents of children with cancer, educational materials, and financial assistance for treatment-related expenses.